microbus-io/fabric/README.md

 ### Adaptive Deployment Topology

-From a local development machine to a multi-region cloud deployment with geo-aware failover, `Microbus` grows with your needs.
+From a local development machine to a multi-region cloud deployment, `Microbus` grows with your needs.
 No code changes required.

-* Deploy as a resilient modular monolith, or a multi-region cloud deployment with geo-aware failover
+* Deploy as a resilient modular monolith, or a multi-region cloud deployment
 * Run as a standalone executable or on Kubernetes
 * Include one or many microservices in each executable or pod